 Sardines, organ meats, and salmon are considered to be rich in the concentration of biotin.

 Black-eyed peas, soybeans, and other legumes are also rich sources of biotin.

 5. Fruits and Veggies

 Many fresh fruits and vegetables are excellent sources of this vitamin.
 Avocadoes, cauliflower, raspberries, mushrooms, swiss chard, carrots, cucumbers, onions etc. have a good concentration of biotin.

 Can Biotin Cause Birth Defects?

-In some cases, deficiency of biotin in pregnant women may also lead to birth defects.
+In some cases, a deficiency of biotin in pregnant women may also lead to birth defects.
 In a study conducted on animals, it was proven that the deficiency of biotin might result in birth defects in animals, particularly issues like cleft palate, skeletal deformities, cleft lip, etc. It is possible for these effects to show up in humans as well.

-Taking biotin supplement is considered safe during pregnancy, but only if taken in recommended amounts.
+Taking biotin supplements is considered safe during pregnancy, but only if taken in recommended amounts.
 You should take a doctor’s advice to find out if you need to take biotin supplements or not.
 Excess of biotin during pregnancy may cause several complications and might also lead to a miscarriage.